Lanzarote 0034 653840440

 Any signs used and all readings are to be laminated and disinfected before handing out and at end of meeting

-It is compulsory for all members to either sanitise their hands when entering the meeting or to wear disposable gloves
+It is compulsory for all members to sanitise their hands when entering the meeting.

 Ensure all members who enter the meeting venue are wearing a mask.
 The mask must remain in place and worn correctly (Covering nose and Mouth) at all times.